weewx/weewx/docs/README.txt

 Added options line_gap_fraction and bar_gap_fraction that control how gaps in the data are controlled.
 Contributed by Matthew Wall.
 Thanks, Matthew!

+Generalized the weewx machinery so it can be used for applications other than weather applications.

+Got rid of option stats_types in weewx.conf and replaced it with stats_schema.

 2.1.1 01/02/13